ZhgChg.Li

 2. Select “Create Service Account”

-2. Service Account ID: Automatically filled in; no need to change unless special requirements.
+2. Service Account ID: Automatically filled, no need to change unless necessary.
 This will also be your Service Account Email.

 3. Click “Done”